Next round begins February 4, 2026

 *Ingrained in this work is the understanding that systemic patterns of trauma, privilege, marginalization and oppression (such as poverty, racism, ableism and homophobia among others) must be addressed in order to cultivate healing for all individuals.

-Geni Donnelly ERYT-500, Founder of YTIYT, and Owner of Yogamour Yoga and Healing Arts Center, in Frederick, Maryland.
-Geni is E-RYT 500® certified, YACEP® approved, and co-founder of the former nonprofit organization Yogamour.
-She is a registered Prana Flow® yoga teacher and 500 Hour Advanced Yoga Therapy certified.
+Geni Donnelly, E-RYT 500, YACEP®, Founder of YTIYT, and Owner of Yogamour Yoga and Healing Arts Center, and co-founder of the former nonprofit organization Yogamour (now social enterprise).
+Geni is a registered Prana Flow® yoga teacher and 500 Hour Advanced Yoga Therapy certified.
 Further qualifications include Somatic Experiencing Training™ , certification in Trauma-Sensitive Yoga for PTSD founded by David Emerson of the Trauma Center of Justice Resource Institute in Massachusetts, certification with Street Yoga working with Traumatized and Disadvantage Youth, as well as a Yoga for Cancer (Y4C) Teacher Training with Tari Prinster, Trauma-Informed Yoga Training taught by Hala Khouri with Off The Mat Into the World, and Teaching Yoga and Mindfulness in Prison at the Omega Institute with Kath Meadows.

 Having practiced yoga for decades, Geni has been teaching public classes and trauma-sensitive yoga for survivors of trauma and marginalized communities since 2009.
 Her work with marginalized populations includes those in addiction recovery, incarcerated individuals, and survivors of domestic violence, sexual assault, and child abuse.
 She has led yoga volunteer retreats across the U.S., Puerto Rico, and Asia, inviting participants to take their practice off the mat through meaningful engagement in outreach programs both locally and globally.
 Geni also co-leads Yogamour’s Trauma-Informed Yoga Training Programs for yoga teachers, educators, clinicians, and social workers.